 Are the parents health tested?

 We are committed to being responsible breeders and have done genetic panel testing to look for genetic diseases and defects.
 Both Calypso and Voltaire have been tested for three breed-relevant genetic conditions Canine Multifocal Retinopathy (CMR1), Degenerative Myelopathy (DM), and Glanzmann’s Thrombasthenia Type 1 (GT) which are commonly identified in Great Pyrenees and they both are clear of any defects.
 Their results are also registered with the Orthopedic Foundation for Animals (OFA).
 They were also tested against 194 other genetic conditions and are clear, you can click on the links on their profiles to see their Embark health reports.
 Both Calypso and Voltaire have low ALT activity, and this just means that their healthy liver levels are lower than the average dog’s healthy liver levels.
 This means their veterinarian has to have a baseline bloodwork to know if their liver levels ever become abnormal.
 Voltaire has also had OFA checks for hip dysplasia (rated excellent), elbow dysplasia, patellar luxation, and a basic cardiac exam and is clear/normal for all of the above.
 Voltaire has Canine Health Information Center (CHIC) certification due to his extensive health testing.
-Note that due to the COVID-19 pandemic and where Calypso has been in her cycles we have not been able to get Calypso’s OFA testing done, but we plan to at the earliest opportunity.
+Calypso has also completed her OFA health testing and is CHIC certified.
 We take the health of both our LGDs very seriously and we are invested in making sure they both live long, happy and healthy lives, along with their puppies.

 How can I verify the health testing and results?